 If you’re a designer, the search box will help you find the fields that need tweaking with precision, and the clipboard-backed copy-paste gives you the convenient ability to backup any values you like to a text editor, where you can also jot down some quick notes to accompany them!

-Small UX enhancements like the ability to filter the contents of popups and the ability move fields focus intuitively with the keyboard can also boost your productivity by a surprising degree.
+The cumulative effect of a huge number of small user experience enhancements like the ability to filter the contents of popups and the ability move fields focus intuitively with the keyboard can also boost your productivity by a surprising degree.